Outline of Zephaniah

 2. Destruction-Total Destruction!
 (Zephaniah 1:2-18)

 No limit is placed on the judgment to come.
 There are named guilty parties, but all addressees are to be silent.
 No exit from the destruction is offered.
-CreationCreation, in biblical terms, is the universe as we know or perceive it.
-Genesis says that in the beginning God created the heavens and the earth.
-In the book of Revelation (which speaks of end times) the author declares that God created all things and… More itself is reversed.
+The reader/hearer gets the sense that creation itself is reversed (see also Jeremiah 4:23-25).
+The overall structure–judgment, oracles, promises–is also a familiar one.

 3. Perhaps (Zephaniah 2:1-3)